 Coolant is an essential part of a liquid cooling system for gaming PCs.
 Ensure continued high performance by understanding the ingredients in the coolant and when it is time to change.

 Whether you have an AIO cooler or a unique water cooling loop for your PC, the coolant is a critical component that needs to be monitored and maintained to guarantee high performance.
 Even the best coolants degrade over time; the result is potential problems for elements such as plates, pumps and fittings.
 Consequently, to increase the lifetime of your hardware, coolant maintenance is essential.

 The obvious function of the coolant is to transfer heat from the processor to reduce temperature.
 The properties of the liquid determine its suitability as a heat transfer fluid.
 Viscosity describes the efficiency of pumping the liquid.
 Fluids with low viscosity easily flow through the cooling system, particularly tight channels found in the cold plate assembly over the processor.
 Thermal conductivity is the rate at which heat moves through a material.
 The high thermal conductivity of the liquid promotes rapid heat dissipation from the source, in this case, the processor.
 The best coolants have high thermal conductivity and low viscosity.
-(See how Go Chiller stacks up against other coolants on the market on viscosity and thermal conductivity.)
+Check out how Go Chiller Original stacks up against other coolants on the market on viscosity and thermal conductivity.

 Aside from the base fluid, additional ingredients are added to the formulation to increase the system's lifetime.
 These include components to maintain a stable pH (usually around pH 8), reduce microbial growth, and slow the rate of corrosion.
 In addition to all of these ingredients, coolants often include dyes or other particles to promote performance and provide a distinct visual impact.